SamanthaPetri/Alzheimers-Oasis3-Thesis/Models/README.md

 ## Architecture

-The baseline and proposed models share a common front end.
+The base (original) and proposed models share a common front end.
 Six anatomical ROIs are each cut into 8³ patches by a single `Conv3d`, giving 512 tokens per region and 3,072 per modality.
 Factorised positional embeddings (depth, height, width and a per-ROI embedding) are added, scaled by 0.02 at initialisation.
 An